waveletlet/pilltime/notes.md

   - Options: steady change or stepwise change
     - Ex: For a decrease of 25% per week, do I want to drop by 25% at the beginning of each week or 3.57% per day?
+- If I want a target level (with max and mins) of drug in my blood stream, what is my:
+  - Ideal schedule (i.e. every 7.5 hours)
+  - Realistic schedule (i.e. 3x a day)
+    - Should be logical way of constraining realistic schedule (sleep times, etc)

 Features:
 - Scheduling: import/export schedule to text file
   - Simple schedule config file format
   - Export as ical, etc for import into calendar program
+- CSV output
+- Graph output
 - Interactive reminder timer
   - Option to ask what time pill was actually taken, vs what time reminder was dismissed, vs assuming if the reminder was dismissed it was